PART 1 — ESOP Fundamentals: A Global Perspective

 How ESOPs Are Taxed in India

-Stage 2: At Sale.
-When shares are eventually sold, capital gains tax applies.
-For listed shares held beyond 12 months, LTCG is taxed at 12.5% (with Rs 1.25 lakh annual exemption).
-For unlisted shares held beyond 24 months, LTCG is also 12.5% with no indexation.
+At Sale: When the employee eventually sells the shares, any gain above the FMV at the date of exercise is treated as capital gains.
+For listed shares held more than 12 months: Long-Term Capital Gains (LTCG) taxed at 12.5% (with Rs 1.25 lakh annual exemption).
+For unlisted shares held more than 24 months: LTCG taxed at 12.5% (no indexation benefit post-Budget 2025).
 Short-term gains are taxed at the applicable slab rate.

 The Tax Deferral Benefit